 A rotation format would be a unique opportunity for the conference to set itself apart from the other conferences in terms of fan experience.
 No other conference can offer to rotate the title game within its borders at these kinds of quality facilities.

-Tags: Arizona State Sun Devils Arizona Wildcats California Golden Bears Colorado Buffaloes Featured Football Oregon Ducks Oregon State Beavers Pac-12 Conference Popular Stanford Cardinal UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars
+Tags: Arizona State Sun Devils Arizona Wildcats California Golden Bears Colorado Buffaloes Football Oregon Ducks Oregon State Beavers Pac-12 Conference Stanford Cardinal UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars